 Most buildings are Italian baroque, as the church

 1895, a big earthquake hit the town and the town was rebuilt in the same style.

 The main architect Pliźnik in the city decides to add 2 pedestrian bridges to the original one, with a very majestic style.

 There is a cozy market with fresh produce, where farmers gather and offer high-quality fruits and vegetables.

 Architect Pliźnik uses Greek markets as model to build the market, protecting in winter its visitors.

 Pliźnik (main architect in the country) used antique optical illusions, from Greece to counter the perspective effects.
 So that columns don’t close at the end.

-Next stop the butchers bridge, as in Middle Ages the bridge was outside and butchers where located here.
+Next stop the butcher’s bridge, as in the Middle Ages the bridge was outside and butchers were located here.